 As further evidence, one of the main treatments for prostate cancer — hormone therapy — slows cancer growth by lowering testosterone levels in the body.
 The belief that testosterone fuels prostate cancer growth has led many doctors to avoid prescribing testosterone therapy for men who have a history of prostate cancer.

-A 2016 meta-analysis of research found no relationship between a man’s testosterone level and his risk of developing prostate cancer.
+A of research found no relationship between a man’s testosterone level and his risk of developing prostate cancer.
 Another review of studies showed that testosterone therapy doesn’t increase the risk of prostate cancer or make it more severe in men who have already been diagnosed.

 Whether testosterone therapy is safe for men with a history of prostate cancer is still an open question.
 More studies are needed to understand the connection.
-The existing evidence suggests that testosterone therapy may be safe for some men with low testosterone who have successfully completed prostate cancer treatment and are at low risk for a recurrence.
+The suggests that testosterone therapy may be safe for some men with low testosterone who have successfully completed prostate cancer treatment and are at low risk for a recurrence.

 Although the role of testosterone in prostate cancer is still a matter of some debate, other risk factors are known to affect your odds of getting this disease.
 These include your:

 - Age.
 Your risk for prostate cancer rises the older you get.
 The median age of diagnosis is 66, with the majority of diagnoses occurring in men between the ages of 65 and 74.

 - Family history.
 Prostate cancer runs in families.
 If you have one relative with the disease, you’re twice as likely to develop it.
 Genes and lifestyle factors that families share both contribute to the risk.
 Some of the genes that have been linked to prostate cancer are BRCA1, BRCA2, HPC1, HPC2, HPCX, and CAPB.

 - Race.
 African-American men are more likely to get prostate cancer and to have more aggressive tumors than white or Hispanic men.